shaanchanchani/Sideview-Cow-System/README.md

 These were the steps taken to modify He's DeepLabCut (DLC) model.
 In hindsight, this may not have been the easiest way to do this, but these were the steps followed.

 1. Download GUI support for DLC with this command:
 ```
 pip install --upgrade "deeplabcut[gui,tf]==2.3.8"
 ```
 2. Make a copy of the project directory of the DLC model you want to modify.
 3. Update the `project_path` parameter in the `config.yaml` file.
 4. Add the new body part you want to label at the end of the `bodyparts` list in `config.yaml`.
 5. Delete everything except the `labeled-data` folder, `videos` folder, and `config.yaml`.
-The deleted files will need to be regenerated.
+The deleted files will need to be regenerated after modifying the labels.
 6. Open a Python terminal and import `deeplabcut`.
-7. Instead of running `deeplabcut.label_frames(config.yaml path)` (which didn't work), run `deeplabcut.launch_dlc()` and navigate to the "Label Frames" tab on the DLC GUI.
+7. Run `deeplabcut.launch_dlc()` and navigate to the "Label Frames" tab on the DLC GUI.
 Click the "Label Frames" button to launch the Napari GUI.
 8. You'll notice that the new body part you want to label appears in the left-hand side color scheme list but is missing from the keypoint selection list on the right.
 To get the new body part to appear in the keypoint selection list, drag and drop the `config.yaml` file over the GUI.
-9. From here, follow DLC's documentation to regenerate the `training-datasets` and `dlc-models` folders.
+9. From here, you can follow DLC's documentation to regenerate the `training-datasets` and `dlc-models` folders.

 For reference, these lines were used to train and evaluate the underbelly models: